mathjax/MathJax-demos-node/direct/README.md

 # Non-Component-Based Examples

-The examples in this directory illustrate how to use MathJax v3 by directly importing the MathJax files into your project rather than using the MathJax predefined components.
-While using components is easier, in general, this approach gives you the most control over what is included, and when it is loaded.
+The examples in this directory illustrate how to use MathJax by directly importing the MathJax files directly into your project rather than using the MathJax predefined components.
+While using components is easier, in general, the direct approach gives you the most control over what is included, and when it is loaded.

 All the examples in this directory consist of four main parts: